lucacolombo97/lucacolombo97/README.md

 ## 👋 Hi there!

 I am a PhD Fellow in **Computer Science and Engineering** at Politecnico di Milano with expertise in Software Engineer and Machine/Deep Learning applications.
-My research activity addresses algorithms for Privacy-Preserving Machine and Deep Learning operating in a "as-a-service" manner.
+My research activity addresses the development of algorithms for _privacy-preserving Machine and Deep Learning_ operating in a "as-a-service" manner and the study of solutions in the field of _green computation_.
-Thanks to my studies, I have developed solid skills in _software design and implementation_.

 ---
 ### 🎓 Education: